streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Actual strings sit in [app/src/main/res/values/strings.xml](app/src/main/res/values/strings.xml)

-There are additional files with text, but the text is translated with a completely separately worflow and your changes will modify solely this one file, leaving other text files untouched.
+There are additional files with text, but the text is translated with a completely separately workflow and your changes will only modify this file, leaving other text files untouched.

 #### Form